 At this school, the health, safety and well-being of every child is our paramount concern.
 We listen to our pupils and take seriously what they tell us.
 Our aim is that children will enjoy their time as pupils in this school.
 We want to work in partnership with you to help your child achieve their full potential and make a positive contribution.

 On rare occasions our concern about a child may mean that we have to consult other agencies even before we contact you.
-The procedures, which we follow, have been laid down by the Buckinghamshire Area Child Protection Committee, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-The designated senior person at St Louis School who is responsible for safeguarding children is the Head Teacher.
+The procedures, which we follow, have been laid down by the Buckinghamshire Children Safeguarding Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
+The Designated Safeguarding Leads at St Louis School who are responsible for safeguarding children are Mrs M Louisy and Mrs R Gowers.
 If you want to know more about our procedures or the policy, please speak to the Head Teacher, your child’s class teacher or read our Child protection policy which is available on this website in the tab makrked 'School policies'.

 There may be times when you want to write to the Head Teacher, Chair of Governors or Diocese regarding concerns you may have.
-Please note that by law we are unable to act upon those concerns unless the correspondence is signed.
+Please note that by law we are unable to act upon those concerns unless the correspondence clearly indicates by name and address who has sent it to us.
 If you wish to speak to a school governor please contact them through the school office.